Find out what you need to do and how to apply to operate a customs warehouse when importing to the UK.

 - details of any excise goods you intend to store

-- details of any special storage facilities you will need if you store goods with specific requirements such as frozen goods or chemicals
+- details of any special storage facilities you’ll need if you store goods with specific requirements such as frozen goods or chemicals

 How to apply

-You need to apply for an authorisation at least 2 months before you want to start using the warehouse, this will give us time to process your application.
+We recommend that you apply for an authorisation at least 2 months before you want to start using the warehouse, this will give us time to process your application.
 If we need more time to process your application we will contact you.
+With your application, you must also provide:

 UK only authorisation